-Growing flannel flowers
+Growing Starbright flannel flowers

 General planting and care

-Flannel flowers can be grown in either full sun or partial shade and tolerate light frost once established.
+Flannel flowers can be grown in full sun or partial shade and tolerate light frost once established.

 Planting bed and media

-Organic mulch to a depth of 75 mm assists with moisture retention and temperature control in the root zone.
+While mulching is not essential for good growth in flannel flowers, an organic mulch to a depth of 75 mm assists with moisture retention and temperature control in the root zone.
 Avoid contact with stems to minimise possible fungal problems.

 Pests and diseases